HTTP-APIs/hydra-ecosystem-statute/DRAFT.md

 * (b) Coordinate research projects, support communication
 * (c) Operate Internet information systems like email, FTP or HTTP Servers.
-* (d) Organize and sponsor scientific conferences and workshops, represent Hydra-CG at relevant conferences sponsored by others, and promote the use and development of R and R-related software.
+* (d) Organize and sponsor scientific conferences and workshops, represent Hydra-CG at relevant conferences sponsored by others, and promote the use and development of Hydra specification and Hydra-related software.
 * (e) Publish manuals, technical standards, periodicals, journal articles and other Hydra-related documents in printed and electronic form.
 * (f) Issue and administer licenses for the published tools software and documentation.